Skip to content

 Sync API benchmark-hello-world Used for concurrency testing

-Cron Job benchmark-hello-world Used to test task scheduling performance
+Scheduled Task benchmark-hello-world Used to test task scheduling performance

-3. Execute Tests
+3. Executing Tests

-3.1 Test Task Scheduling Performance
+3.1 Testing Task Scheduling Performance

 cron-job-hello-world.png

-3.2 Test Computing Performance
+3.2 Testing Computational Performance

-• Calculating Pi "Compute pi"
+• Calculating pi "Compute pi"

 cron-job-compute-pi.png